Kotlin/kotlinx-datetime/README.md

 }
 ```

-and after that add the following initialization code in your project:
+and after that add the following initialization code to your project:

 ```kotlin
 @JsModule("@js-joda/timezone")